JonathanMEdwards/subtext10/doc/language.md

 Changes made to one copy can be merged into the other.
 If changes are merged in both directions the two copies become equal again.
 Sometimes changes made to both copies are such that merging must lose some information, for example if the same item in the same item is changed to be two different numbers.
 Merging can be done using an automatic policy to resolve such conflicts, or human intervention can be requested, either immediately in the UI when performing the merge, or later by reifying such conflicts into the document itself (but without breaking the document as textual version-control does).

 Merging can be done across copies of entire documents.
 Merging can also apply to documents included inside another document (see _include_ and _variant_).
 Merging applies to all tracked series and links within a document.
-Non-tracked series (like text) are treated as atomic values that change as a whole.
+Non-tracked series (like text) are treated like base values that change as a whole.

 TODO: details.